Energy

 Internships

-• Many large energy companies offer summer internships for students in the penultimate year of their university course.
-Students on postgraduate courses are also often eligible to apply for these.
+• Most large energy companies that run a graduate scheme will also offer summer internships for students in the penultimate year of study.
 Internships typically last eight to thirteen weeks and are most common in the oil and gas sector and with power generation companies.
 Applications open early in the autumn and closing dates are usually between December and March.
-Examples of companies that offer summer internships include BP, Shell, ExxonMobil, Schlumberger, Centrica and EDF Energy.
+Examples of companies that offer summer internships include BP, Centrica and EDF Energy, ExxonMobil, Schlumberger, Shell and Siemens.

 • The Summer Internship Programme, run by the Careers Service, offers internships in all sectors, worldwide, including a significant number in the energy industry.
 This is open to students of all years.